Nicolas Claxton Player Props: Nets vs. Cavaliers

 Nicolas Claxton Insights vs. the Cavaliers

-- Claxton has taken 7.6 shots per game this season and made 5.4 per game, which account for 8.4% and 12.1%, respectively, of his team's total.
+- This season, Nicolas Claxton has made 5.4 field goals per game, which adds up to 12.1% of his team's total makes.

-- Claxton's Nets average 99.1 possessions per game, fewest among NBA teams, while the Cavaliers are one of the league's slowest with 98.7 possessions per contest.
+- Claxton's opponents, the Cavaliers, have one of the slowest offensive tempos, ranking 25th, averaging 98.7 possessions per game, while his Nets average 99.1 per game, fewest among NBA teams.

-- The Cavaliers are the best defensive team in the NBA, allowing 106.6 points per contest.
+- Defensively, the Cavaliers are No. 1 in the NBA, conceding 106.6 points per contest.

-- The Cavaliers are the second-ranked squad in the league, allowing 40.8 rebounds per contest.
+- Giving up 40.9 rebounds per contest, the Cavaliers are the second-ranked team in the league.

-- In terms of assists, the Cavaliers are ranked No. 1 in the NBA, conceding 23 per game.
+- In terms of assists, the Cavaliers have given up 23 per contest, best in the NBA.

 Nicolas Claxton vs. the Cavaliers